 From market research and election polling, survey research made its way into several academic fields, including political science, sociology, and public health-where it continues to be one of the primary approaches to collecting new data.
 Beginning in the 1930s, psychologists made important advances in questionnaire design, including techniques that are still used today, such as the Likert scale.
 (See "What Is a Likert Scale?" in Section 9.2 "Constructing Survey Questionnaires".)
 Survey research has a strong historical association with the social psychological study of attitudes, stereotypes, and prejudice.
-Early attitude researchers were also among the first psychologists to seek larger and more diverse samples than the convenience samples of college students that were routinely used in psychology (and still are).
+Early attitude researchers were also among the first psychologists to seek larger and more diverse samples than the convenience samples of university students that were routinely used in psychology (and still are).

 Survey research continues to be important in psychology today.
 For example, survey data have been instrumental in estimating the prevalence of various mental disorders and identifying statistical relationships among those disorders and with various other factors.
-The National Comorbidity Survey is a large-scale mental health survey conducted in the United States (see http://www.hcp.med.harvard.edu/ncs).
+The National Comorbidity Survey is a large-scale mental health survey conducted in the United States.
 In just one part of this survey, nearly 10,000 adults were given a structured mental health interview in their homes in 2002 and 2003.
-Table 9.1 "Some Lifetime Prevalence Results From the National Comorbidity Survey" presents results on the lifetime prevalence of some anxiety, mood, and substance use disorders.
+Table 9.1 presents results on the lifetime prevalence of some anxiety, mood, and substance use disorders.
 (Lifetime prevalence is the percentage of the population that develops the problem sometime in their lifetime.)
-Obviously, this kind of information can be of great use both to basic researchers seeking to understand the causes and correlates of mental disorders and also to clinicians and policymakers who need to understand exactly how common these disorders are.
+Obviously, this kind of information can be of great use both to basic researchers seeking to understand the causes and correlates of mental disorders as well as to clinicians and policymakers who need to understand exactly how common these disorders are.